functorz-tech/momen_doc/data/data_model.md

 When adding columns, confirm the following properties:

-* Column Name: Cannot use words like "column"
+* **Column Name**: Cannot use words like "column"

-* Type: Supports common types such as Text, integer, Image, etc. Momen has a strict type validation system.
+* **Type**: Supports common types such as Text, integer, Image, etc. Momen has a strict type validation system.
 For example, "Date," "Zoned time," and "Zoned datetime" are all time-related types but cannot be mixed; as the data table is the foundation of the Project, it will affect UI, actions, etc., so the type needs to be carefully determined.

-* Required: Indicates whether the data can be empty when adding or modifying data.
+* **Required**: Indicates whether the data can be empty when adding or modifying data.
 Generally turned off.

-* Unique: Indicates whether this column's data can be repeated, e.g., the username in an Account table cannot be repeated.
+* **Unique**: Indicates whether this column's data can be repeated, e.g., the username in an Account table cannot be repeated.

-* Turn on permissions for all roles: Permission management, when enabled, all roles have the permission to add, delete, modify, and query the column.
+* **Turn on permissions for all roles**: Permission management, when enabled, all roles have the permission to add, delete, modify, and query the column.
 For details, see: [Permissions](https://docs.momen.app/release-and-growth/permissions)

 > In the post table, add title (Text), content (Text), cover (Image), and show_at (Zoned datetime).